JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE_project3.-traffic-sign-classifier/README_for_portfolio.md

 ```

-Finally test accuracy was 92.6%
+Test accuracy : 92.6%

-#### 5) Apply to new image
+#### 5) Apply to new images

 Until now, I trained and saved Lenet architecture parameters and now, I will test if this model can classifiy

 german traffic signs searched at google

-I downloaded German traffic signs at google, and resized image (32,32,3)
+I downloaded German traffic signs at google, and resized image to (32,32,3)

 ① Preparation of new images